 - 1. Avoid hyperextension of neck during intubation attempts.
-This positioning compromises glottic visualization. - 2.
-Endotracheal tube size can be determined using the formula 16 + age in years/4 or using a tube roughly the diameter of the patient's little finger, (5th digit). - 3.
-The Flex-Guide is NOT compatible with pediatric endotracheal tubes.
+This positioning compromises glottic visualization. - Endotracheal tube size and laryngoscope blade sizes are listed in the Handtevy application.
+In the instance that the Handtevy application is not available endotracheal tube size can be determined using the formula 16 + age in years/4 or using a tube roughly the diameter of the patient's little finger, (5th digit). - 3.
+The Flex-Guide is NOT compatible with pediatric endotracheal tubes. - 4.
+Video laryngoscopy technique is in protocol 2F-Oral Intubation.